65% off sale!

 With so many amazing contributors, resources, and downloads, I guarantee that you’re going to love this program so I want you to feel confidant in your purchase.

-You will receive your refund ASAP and your enrollment and bonuses will be cancelled.
+You will receive your refund ASAP and your enrollment.
 But membership in the program’s Facebook community is my gift to you.

 Mama to three, postpartum doula, mother roaster, infant massage instructor, lactation educator, and content creator at Navigating Parenthood.

 Postpartum became my passion in 2017 because of my second kiddo, R — I learned about postpartum depression & anxiety (and that I also had it with my pregnancy 6 years earlier) and spent a full day in the ER because I wasn’t given all the info about what to expect in postpartum.